EE274 (Fall 25): Homework-3

 In the next step, we form all cyclic rotations of the word

-such rotations.Input string: BANANA # all cyclic rotations BANANA~ ~BANANA A~BANAN NA~BANA ANA~BAN NANA~BA ANANA~B
+BANANA~.
+As the sequence length isn=7, we will have7such rotations.Input string: BANANA # all cyclic rotations BANANA~ ~BANANA A~BANAN NA~BANA ANA~BAN NANA~BA ANANA~B -

 STEP-III